Commercial building exterior representing large-scale business financing

 Look — if you're running a business doing $1M+ in revenue and you haven't looked at how capital stacking can change your growth trajectory, you're leaving money on the table.
 Most business owners go to one bank, get one answer, and accept it.
 That's not how commercial financing works.
 You need a mortgage specialist for the real estate, an equipment lender for the machinery, and a working capital provider to bridge the gap.
 Each one competes on their piece.
 That's capital stacking.

 And if you're buying equipment this year and haven't talked to your CPA about Section 179, you might be writing a check to the IRS that you don't have to write.
-A $2M equipment purchase with 10% down can save you $740K in taxes at a 37% bracket.
+A qualifying equipment purchase can often be deducted in full in year one — potentially saving more in taxes than the total cost of financing.
 That's not a loophole — it's what the tax code was designed for.
+Talk to your CPA about your specific situation.

 Your Business Deserves More Than One Bank's Opinion